 What Not to Do When Dealing with Grief: Common Mistakes

 Grief is a profound and personal experience, and navigating through it can be incredibly challenging.
-If you’re struggling with the loss of a loved one or facing grief in any form, it’s important to know what pitfalls to avoid.
-In my grief and loss coaching, I, Dr. Phil Bennett, have seen many people make mistakes that can prolong their suffering or make things harder.
+If you’re struggling with the loss of a loved one or facing grief in any form, it’s essential to know what pitfalls to avoid.
+In my grief and loss coaching, I have seen many people make mistakes that can prolong their suffering or make things harder.
 Let me share with you some common mistakes to avoid and how to handle your grief with care.

 ● Avoiding Your Feelings